 Graduate Program - Master of Computer Science (Distance Education)

 The Master of Computer Science (Distance Education) program is a terminal professional degree program designed primarily to meet the needs of working professionals.
-The MCS-DE program is available to students residing in the United States†, and to military personnel serving abroad.
 The degree is based on course work only; no thesis or comprehensive examination is required.
 MCS-DE students typically take one or two courses a semester.